Lars Schmidt is a multi-disciplinary artist, dancer and improviser, who also holds a Diploma in Applied Permaculture Design.

 His artistic practice meanders through sound art and music, poetry and performance, film, photography, the visual arts and sculpture.

 His work, in his various roles, reflects an immersion in both Eastern philosophy and nature.

 Contemplation and listening, improvisation, instant composition, as well as the notion of offering, play a central role in his work.

 He has curated and initialized interdisciplinary projects linking the arts and improvisation with ecological and spiritual understanding, and has facilitated workshops in the US, Latin America and Europe.

 Formative years in New York City.

-Lars is an advocate and activist for nature protection and regeneration, creating wildlife gardens and pursuing research in animal behavior and communication.
+He is an advocate and activist for nature protection and regeneration, supporting the creation of wildlife refuges and pursuing research in animal behavior and communication.